ibm-cloud-architecture/dba-refund-request/README.md

     1. Import `Refund_Request - YYYY.MM.DD_XX.twx`
     1. Open the Refund Request process app / project and navigate to Process App Settings -> Servers
     1. Edit the settings for hostname, port, authentication and so forth for your ODM server
+        1. If using Cloud Pak for Business Automation as a Service: the hostname follows the pattern `odm-dev-<tenant_hostname>` with no `https://` at the beginning and the port is left blank
+        1. If deploying Refund Request on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS): the hostname should be the ODM Decision Server Console route hostname with no `https://` at the beginning and the port is left blank
-    1. Open the BAI Generators team and add an appropriate user to the team
+    1. Open the BAI Generators team and add an appropriate user to the team, generally your BAW user
     1. Create a new snapshot of the process application / project
-    1. If using Cloud Pak for Business Automation as a Service or more than one Workflow environment is present (such as Workflow Authoring and Workflow Server), install the new snapshot to the Workflow Server connected to the required BAI emitters.
-For Cloud Pak for Business Automation as a Service, this is Production by default.
+    1. If using Cloud Pak for Business Automation as a Service or more than one Workflow environment is present (such as Workflow Authoring and Workflow Server), install the new snapshot to the Workflow Server connected to the required BAI emitters
+        1. If using Cloud Pak for Business Automation as a Service: this is Production by default
+        1. If deploying Refund Request on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS): there is only one Workflow environment and no need to deploy
 1. Setup BAI data
     1. Login to Process Portal (Workplace is not supported for this step) with the user specified in the above BAI Generators team
     1. Click to start Generate Week 1 BAI Data RR v2 and wait for the spinner to complete in about 20 seconds